‘ABSOLUTELY FABULOUS’: Remembering Betty Willis on 60th anniversary of her iconic Vegas greeting

 “Welcome to Fabulous Las Vegas Nevada.”
 You’ve seen the sign.
 Now know the trailblazer: Betty Willis.

 “She was born in that house, right on the kitchen table,” says Marjorie Holland, daughter of the fabled sign designer, pointing toward a house diagonally across the street from Holland’s own home — where Willis passed away 91 years later.
+May 20 marks what would have been her 96th birthday.

 Yes, the woman who created the iconic sign that welcomes visitors from around the globe to the hustle-bustle of our world-renowned playground – and lent her signature style to so much classic Vegas signage – died in a bucolic ‘burb mere steps from her birthplace, where her parents first arrived in a horse-drawn buggy in 1905.
 Two weeks after her birth, her parents moved to Las Vegas, where her destiny awaited, to this city’s eternal gratitude.